 - No annual fee

 If you’re a regular Lyft rider who wants to earn more rewards on Lyft purchases with no annual fee, you should consider the Chase Freedom Unlimited®.
-Not only will you earn a flat 1.5 percent cash back for all purchases made with your credit card, but you’ll earn 5 percent back for all your purchases made with Lyft.
+Not only will you earn at least 1.5 percent cash back for purchases made with your credit card, but you’ll earn 5 percent back for all your purchases made with Lyft through March 2022.

-This card also lets you enjoy a zero percent introductory APR on purchases and balance transfers for 15 months, which can help you save money on interest if you need to consolidate debt at a lower rate or pay off a large purchase over time.
+This card also lets you enjoy a 0 percent introductory APR on purchases for 15 months, which can help you pay off a large purchase over time.
 On the redemption side of the equation, you can redeem your rewards for gift cards, merchandise, experiences, travel and even statement credits to cover Lyft purchases charged to your credit card.

 Wells Fargo Propel American Express® card